ChildMindInstitute/mindlogger-backend/docs/development.rst

 loosely coupled.
 As such, development of Girder can be divided into the server (a CherryPy-based Python module) and the primary client (a Backbone-based) web client.
-This section is intended to get prospective contributors to understand the tools used to develop Girder.
+This section is intended to get prospective contributors to understand the tools used to develop girderformindlogger.

 Configuring Your Development Environment
 ----------------------------------------